Yukon Gold (film)

 Yukon Gold is a 1952 American Northern film directed by Frank McDonald and starring Kirby Grant, Martha Hyer and Harry Lauter.
 The film was seventh in the series of ten films featuring Kirby Grant as a Canadian Mountie.

+Plot

+Corporal Webb follows a murderer to a remote gold camp.
+The corporal discovers a gang of unscrupulous promoters with gunman working for them, and Webb grows fond of the murdered man’s niece.